Zarkopafilis/go-adventures/posts/gorilla-csrf-explained.md

 Especially, this contextClear on the end is why not a lot of new variables are declared.
 I believe this is a micro-optimization in order to avoid extra memory allocations; this middleware is supposed to run upon each request... it is a requirement to be efficient!

 Lastly, this middleware consumes the request body in order to defend against the attack.
-You need to store it in the request context with another layer of middleware if you intend to use it in your own handler (...which you always do).
-It also provides the following middleware chain with a FailureReason for logging & reporting purposes.
+You need to store it in the request context with another layer of middleware if you intend to use it in your own handler.
+You can still read the form data in the following handlers.

 Hopefully you now understand a bigger fraction of the what's-going-on-under-the-hood part of your go web services :) .